jywebhero/awesome-react/README.md

 - [Zustand ](https://github.com/pmndrs/zustand) - A small, fast and scalable bearbones state-management solution using simplified flux principles.
 Has a comfy API based on hooks, isn't boilerplatey or opinionated..
 - [Immer](https://github.com/immerjs/immer) - Create the next immutable state tree by simply modifying the current tree..
 - [Jotai](https://github.com/pmndrs/jotai) - Primitive and flexible state management for React..
+### Frameworks

+React frameworks to create modern web applications.

+- [Next.js](https://github.com/vercel/next.js) - Used by some of the world's largest companies, Next.js enables you to create full-stack web applications by extending the latest React features, and integrating powerful Rust-based JavaScript tooling for the fastest builds..
+### Build Tools

+React professional build tools to create applications

+- [Vite](https://github.com/vitejs/vite) - Next generation frontend tooling.
+It significantly improves the frontend development experience..
 ### Forms

 React form components